pckv/pcbot/docs/blacklist.rst

 .. note::

-    As with any other keyword, you can disable responses in specific servers or channels by overriding the response keyword with ``"response": null`` or ``"response": ""``.
+    As with any other keyword, you can disable responses in specific guilds or channels by overriding the response keyword with ``"response": null`` or ``"response": ""``.
 This is demonstrated in the example above.

 .. py:data:: override

-`bool` |-| when true, :data:`match_patterns` and :data:`regex_patterns` will be specific to their channel or server.
+`bool` |-| when true, :data:`match_patterns` and :data:`regex_patterns` will be specific to their channel or guild.

 **default**: ``false``